Et-Tell: Early Bronze II (2950/2860–2720 BC)

-Early Bronze III
+Transitional EB II–III Hiatus (c.
+2720–2700/2680 BC)

 Following this destruction, the city lay in ruins for some time.
 Erosion channels cut through the debris; based on their depth and spread, the city was most likely abandoned for between 20 and 40 years.

+Early Bronze III

-Finally, in the Early Bronze Age III, et-Tell was rebuilt and entered the "Urban C" phase.
+Finally, in the Early Bronze Age III (EBIII), et-Tell was rebuilt and entered the "Urban C" phase.
 Egyptian influence in this stage is evident, attested by the use of stone pillars shaped with copper saws as well as other typically Egyptian building techniques.
 Two gates in the city wall, along with a great open reservoir designed to capture rainwater, are known.

 Around 2550 BC, there was a temporary disruption at the site, based on damage and rebuilding to the fortifications and major changes in the temple area.
 Finally, about 2400 BC, complete destruction again overtook the site.
 Callaway has proposed that a local Canaanite ruler may have managed to conquer the city away from the Egyptians, following which it was destroyed in an Egyptian counterattack.

-Iron Age
+Hiatus (2400–1200 BC)

 After the destruction of the "Urban C" layer, et-Tell was abandoned and lay in ruins for over a thousand years.

+Iron Age I

 The next settlement period did not begin until the Iron Age I, about 1200 BC, when a wave of settlers came and peacefully began a new occupation there.
 This new village was unfortified and took up only a small region of the mound, smaller by far than the Early Bronze cities.
 This level is marked by the digging of rock-cut cisterns into the hill to catch rainwater and the use of terrace farming on the slopes of the mound.
 The discovery of farming tools and great quantities of animal bones in every house suggests that these people were both farmers and shepherds.
 About 1050 BC, this village was abandoned without burning or destruction.